CookieJarApps/SmartCookieWeb/README.md

 ## Online services

 SmartCookieWeb uses some online services to improve the browser.
 Information about what is stored is available [here](ONLINE.md).
-A document outlining how to replace the current services with your own will be available soon.
+A document outlining how to replace the current services is available [here](https://smartcookieweb.com/help/development/#web-services).

 ---